Polyploidy: Paleopolyploidy

 This phylogenetic tree shows the relationship between the best-documented instances of paleopolyploidy in eukaryotes.

+In the context of the neo/meso/paleo classification, paleopolyploidy refers to the hardest-to-spot level of ancient polyploidy, where long-term amalgamation of the parental subgenomes hamper the use of simple cytogenetic methods of identification.

 Ancient genome duplications probably occurred in the evolutionary history of all life.
 Duplication events that occurred long ago in the history of various evolutionary lineages can be difficult to detect because of subsequent diploidization (such that a polyploid starts to behave cytogenetically as a diploid over time) as mutations and gene translations gradually make one copy of each chromosome unlike the other copy.
 Over time, it is also common for duplicated copies of genes to accumulate mutations and become inactive pseudogenes.

 In many cases, these events can be inferred only through comparing sequenced genomes.
 Examples of unexpected but recently confirmed ancient genome duplications include baker's yeast (Saccharomyces cerevisiae), mustard weed/thale cress (Arabidopsis thaliana), rice (Oryza sativa), and two rounds of whole genome duplication (the 2R hypothesis) in an early evolutionary ancestor of the vertebrates (which includes the human lineage) and another near the origin of the teleost fishes.
 Angiosperms (flowering plants) have paleopolyploidy in their ancestry.
 All eukaryotes probably have experienced a polyploidy event at some point in their evolutionary history.